Comparing the Hardness of Online Minimization and Maximization Problems with Predictions: Preliminaries

 When $\PAIRETA$ is clear from the context, we say that $\ALG$ is \emph{$\ABC$-competitive}. \end{definition}

-In our notation, we suppress $\alpha$'s, $\beta$'s, and $\gamma$'s dependency on $I$.
-Also, observe that any $\alpha$-competitive algorithm without predictions for $P$ gives rise to an $(\alpha,0,0)$-competitive algorithm with predictions for $P$ with respect to any pair of error measures, and vice versa.
+Following~\cite{BBFL25}, we suppress $\alpha$'s, $\beta$'s, and $\gamma$'s dependency on $I$.
+Moreover, observe that any $\alpha$-competitive algorithm without predictions for $P$ gives rise to an $(\alpha,0,0)$-competitive algorithm with predictions for $P$ with respect to any pair of error measures, and vice versa.
+All results in this paper hold with respect to the canonical pair of error measures~\cite{ABEFHLPS23,BBFL25}, $\PAIRMU$, given by